niplav/site/daygame_cost_benefit.md

 *– [Sebastian Harris](https://www.globalseducer.com/), [“Daygame: A Quick Beginner’s Guide“](https://www.globalseducer.com/daygame/), 2018*

-Many daygamers follow the London Daygame Model<!--TODO: link--> which is fairly linear and based on approaches that last 5-10 minutes each.
+Many daygamers follow the [London Daygame Model](https://tddaygame.com/london-daygame-model/) which is fairly linear and based on approaches that last 5-10 minutes each.

 Is this method of daygame worth it, and if yes, how much should one be doing?